So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 From: [Your name] To: [Your client's name] Subject: Payment for [work you did] Hi [client name], I hope your customers are enjoying [the work you did].
 It was great to work with you.
 I've attached the invoice for the work I completed.
 Like we discussed, the total comes to [cost] which you can pay via [payment options].
 If you've got any questions, feel free to contact me.
 Thank you and please let me know if there is any work I can do for you in the future.
 Kind regards, [your name].

-In this email, you’re reminding the customer that they need to pay you in a way that is helpful and friendly.
-You’re also flagging the opportunity to do more work with your customer in the future.
+In the above example of a client payment reminder, you’re reminding the customer of payment in a helpful way.
+You’re also flagging the opportunity to do more work with the customer in the future.

-The email you send your client on the due date should also be a polite reminder.
+An invoice payment reminder email that you send clients on the due date should also be polite.
 However, this time you should be more direct about the action you want to take.

-Make the focus of your email content about the invoice payment but continue to use polite language.
+Make the focus of your email content about the invoice payment.
+Make sure to continue using polite language.

 Example email that you can send on the invoice payment due date: